diodeamy/Thesis/BRPModules/GrM1.md

 ### mindmap

 I think I would have like to see each bubble in the map somehow explained in the paper summary or the connections between them made clear.
+I think it makes quite clear what the process is; you start with some elements, you add some assumptions and you get a result.